EbrahimNouri/WebSocket/README.md

 ## Usage

 1. Clone or download the repository.
-2. Compile the Java source files (`FileMonitor.java` and `MyWebSocketServer.java`).
+2. Compile the Java source file (`MyWebSocketServer.java`).
-3. Run the compiled `FileMonitor` class to start the WebSocket server and file monitoring.
+3. Run the compiled `MyWebSocketServer` class to start the WebSocket server and file monitoring.

 ## Dependencies